Auchlochan Platform railway station

 Auchlochan Platform railway station served Auchlochan, a village in the county of South Lanarkshire, Scotland.
 It was served by local trains on the Coalburn Branch south of Glasgow.

 History

-Opened by the Caledonian Railway it became part of the London Midland and Scottish Railway during the Grouping of 1923.
-Passing on to the Scottish Region of British Railways during the nationalisation of 1948.
-It was then closed by the British Railways Board.
+Opened by the Caledonian Railway, the station became part of the London Midland and Scottish Railway as a result of the Grouping of 1923.
+It was in the Scottish Region of British Railways after nationalisation in 1948.
+The British Railways Board closed the station in 1965.

 The site today

 The platform has been removed but the alignment of the line and a level crossing gate show its location.